POSTGRADUATE RESEARCH IN ART AND DESIGN

 These should be returned to research.adm[at]mdx.ac.uk

-Forms must be returned to the Research and Knowledge Transfer Office, from where they will be forwarded to the School of Art and Design for consideration.
+Forms from Research Admissions are forwarded to Art and Design potential supervisors for consideration.
 Forms must be completed in full, including information on existing qualifications and transcripts (where necessary), funding details or requirements, evidence of English language proficiency (where appropriate) and names and addresses of referees.
 Supplementary material (images and essays as outlined above) must be included at this time.
 As stated above, it is advised that applicants discuss their research proposals with suitable members of academic staff prior to returning their application forms.

 What are the criteria for offering places?